Trypanosoma brucei: Discovery of human trypanosomes

 British Colonial Surgeon Robert Michael Forde was the first to find the parasite in human.
 He found it from an English steamboat captain who was admitted to a hospital at Bathurst, Gambia, in 1901.
 His report in 1902 indicates that he believed it to be a kind of filarial worm.
 From the same person, Forde's colleague Joseph Everett Dutton identified it as a protozoan belonging to the genus Trypanosoma.
 Knowing the distinct features, Dutton proposed a new species name in 1902:

 At present then it is impossible to decide definitely as to the species, but if on further study it should be found to differ from other disease-producing trypanosomes I would suggest that it be called Trypanosoma gambiense.

 Another human trypanosome (now called T. brucei rhodesiense) was discovered by British parasitologists John William Watson Stephens and Harold Benjamin Fantham.
 In 1910, Stephens noted in his experimental infection in rats that the trypanosome, obtained from an individual from Northern Rhodesia (later Zambia), was not the same as T. gambiense.
 The source of the parasite, an Englishman travelling in Rhodesia was found with the blood parasites in 1909, and was transported to and admitted at the Royal Southern Hospital in Liverpool under the care of Ronald Ross.
 Fantham described the parasite's morphology and found that it was a different trypanosome.

-Species
+Subspecies

 T. brucei is a species complex that includes: